im-mi/autocomplete_legacy/README.markdown

 # Autocomplete (Legacy)

-This is an extension for [Shimmie](https://github.com/shish/shimmie2/) which re-introduces the old autocompleter, [jquery-autocomplete](https://github.com/dyve/jquery-autocomplete).
+This is an extension for [Shimmie](https://github.com/shish/shimmie2/) with the goal of providing an updated autocomplete window more like the old one (not using [Tag-it!](http://aehlke.github.io/tag-it/)).
+It uses [jquery-autocomplete](https://github.com/dyve/jquery-autocomplete), like the old autocomplete, albeit with modifications.

 It also has additional features:
 - Show and sort tags by their usage counts